Cross-domain Compositing with Pretrained Diffusion Models: Introduction

 The ability to compose new scenes from given visual priors is a long standing task in computer graphics.
 Commonly, the goal is to extract objects from one or more images, and graft them onto new scenes.
 This task is already challenging, requiring the novel objects to be harmonized with the scene, with consistent illumination and smooth transitions.
 However, this challenge is exacerbated when the components originate in different visual domains --- such as when inserting elements from natural photographs into paintings, or when introducing 3D-rendered objects into photo-realistic scenes.
 In such cases, the objects should be further transformed to match the style of the new domain, without harming their content.

 We propose to tackle this Cross-Domain Compositing task by leveraging diffusion-based generative models.
 Such models have recently lead to remarkable strides in image synthesis and manipulation tasks, where pre-trained diffusion models often serve as powerful visual priors which can ensure realism and coherency while also preserving image content.
-Here, we aim to use such models to infuse new scenes with cross-domain objects in a natural manner.
+Here, we aim to use such models to naturally infuse new scenes with cross-domain objects.

 Our approach aims to accomplish two goals: First, it must be capable of inducing \textit{local} changes in an image, based on a visual input.
 Second, it should allow for minor changes in the input, to better immerse it in the surrounding scene.
 Ideally, these changes should be \textit{controllable}, allowing a user to dictate the type and extent of similarity they wish to preserve.
 We tackle these goals by expanding on recent work in diffusion-based inpainting and conditional guidance.
 We propose an iterative, \textit{inference-time} conditioning scheme, where localized regions of the image are infused with controllable levels of information from given conditioning inputs.